krishatcher/all-hands-project-1-2025Spr/reports/experiment_design.md

 2. Run a fixed number of equality comparisons within each container.
 3. Measure and record the total time elapsed for each test set.
 4. Repeat each test multiple times and calculate the average execution time.
-5. Output results for analysis, including standard deviation and confidence intervals where applicable.
+5. Output results for analysis.

 ## 4. Justification for Experimental Design
 ### 4.1.
 Selection of Containers